msabramo/kallithea/docs/usage/general.rst

 This can be an issue for build systems and any other hardcoded scripts, moving repository to a group leads to a need for changing external systems.
-To overcome this RhodeCode introduces a non changable replacement url.
+To overcome this Kallithea introduces a non changable replacement url.
 It's simply an repository ID prefixed with `_` above urls are also accessible as::

   http://server.com/_<ID>